denten-books/plain-text/1-chapter.md

 that question was deferred by a chain of analogies, which took us from thinking machines, to eloquent amoebas, and to human reading automata.

-For those familiar with Wittgenstein's thought, we arrive then at a fairly expected conclusion: cognitive processes like thinking and reading are defined through usage, in a descriptive rather than a proscriptive manner.
-In that sense, we can already anticipate the pragmatic attitude towards artificial intelligence of those, who like Alan Turing, have advocated a set of purely functional litmus tests as criteria for ascertaining intelligence of non-human entities.
-On that view, the given activity does not have to correspond to any state or a definition.
-It must merely enter the stream of appropriate social practice.

-Unexpected however, are several odd and persistent features of Wittgenstein's thought on artificial intelligence.
-The first is a willful blurring of the boundary between the human and the mechanical.
-From *Philosophical Grammar* to *Philosophical Investigations*,  Wittgenstein speaks of the human body as a kind of a machine, and of machines as a type of a body.3 To what extent do such statements function as a metaphor or as a provocation is unclear in the context of our discussion, though the second feature comes into a much sharper relief.
+For those familiar and of machines as a type of a body.3 To what extent do such statements function as a metaphor or as a provocation is unclear in the context of our discussion, though the second feature comes into a much sharper relief.
 In almost every passage I have examined here Wittgenstein's thought experiments